customink/activerecord-aurora-serverless-adapter/README.md

 $ ./test/bin/deploy-aurora
 ```

-The outputs of this deployed stack will containt an `AASASecretArn` and a `AASAAuroraClusterArn` value.
+The outputs of this deployed stack will contain an `AASASecretArn` and a `AASAAuroraClusterArn` value.
 Please place these into the local `.env` file in the following format where `{{ Value }}` is replaced.

 ```
 AASA_SECRET_ARN={{ AASASecretArn }}